Visiting the Grant Museum of Zoology, London

 Grant was a pioneering figure in comparative anatomy and evolution who envisioned curating a collection that showcased the sheer breadth of animal life, facilitating knowledge sharing and discovery.

-Today, the museum is home to 68,000 specimens from across the animal kingdom, including some rare specimens of extinct animals.
+Today, the museum houses 68,000 specimens from across the animal kingdom, including rare specimens of extinct animals.

 The Unique Stuff